NHSDigital/datascience-seminars/CODE_OF_CONDUCT.md

 # Code of Conduct for NHS Digital

-Contributors to repositories hosted in NHS Digital are expected to follow the Contributor Covenant Code of Conduct, and those working within Government are also expected to follow the Civil Service Code.
+Contributors to repositories hosted in NHS Digital are expected to follow the [Contributor Covenant Code of Conduct][homepage], and those working within Government are also expected to follow the Civil Service Code.

 ## Civil Service Code